ateska/ramona/docs/manual/config.rst

 [env] section
 -------------

-Environment section allows to specify `environment variables`_ that will be added to the environment variable set that applies to running Ramona server.
+Environment variables section allows to specify `environment variables`_ that will be added to the environment of Ramona server.
+These will be also propagated to supervised programs during their start.

 These variables can be also used in other options via ``${VARNAME}`` placeholders.